COVID-19 Updates. Unwavering support.

 Consolidated Appropriations Act of 2021

 This act allows employers significantly more flexibility for Healthcare Flexible Spending Accounts (HC-FSAs), Limited Purpose Flexible Spending Accounts (LP-FSAs), and Dependent Care Flexible Spending Accounts (DC-FSAs).
-For details on this and answers to other COVID-19 specific questions, visit the COVID-19 and Consolidated Appropriations Act of 2021 FAQ.

 Save on healthcare expenses